Chinese Masterpieces

 The Global Significance of Ceramics: The Ru Kiln as the First Commissioned Facility Authorized by Emperor Huizong for the Production of China's Initial Official Imperial Ceramics.

 **A Comprehensive Analysis of the First Commissioned Official Royal Imperial Ru Ware: Contextual Heritage and Artistic Significance** The First Commissioned Official Royal Imperial Ru Ware, extensively chronicled in ancient manuscripts preserved at the Palace Museum in Taiwan, originates from an edict by Emperor Huizong, instructing the Ru/Ju Kiln to produce celadon pieces marked by understated elegance, simplicity, and reverence for historical heritage.
 The exquisite artistry of these wares is further elevated by the incorporation of Rare Crushed Blue Agate in the glaze composition—a characteristic that becomes apparent upon magnification with a 20x loupe.
 This unique material is confined to the Official Royal Imperial Ru wares crafted during the reign of Huizong.
 The distinctive forms of these artifacts, many of which are unprecedented in their design, exemplify the remarkable creativity of Ru kiln artisans.
-Notable features include unglazed foot rings and a delicate cracked ice texture within the glaze, as well as glazed interiors of the vessels.
-Frequently, these wares showcase marks etched into their bases, often inscribed with the characters "feng hua."
+Notable features include unglazed foot rings and a delicate, cracked ice texture within the glaze, as well as glazed interiors of the vessels.
+Frequently, these wares showcase marks etched into their bases, often inscribed.
 The vases typically display trumpet-shaped mouths and are larger than both merchant and tribute wares.
 Additionally, the First Commissioned Official Royal Imperial Ru Ware is distinguished by its ash-colored biscuit that undergoes darkening to brownish post-firing.
 Each piece prominently exhibits the signature cracked ice pattern, with interiors also exhibiting glazed finishes.
 These wares were exclusively produced for the Emperor and his court, reflecting Huizong’s deep appreciation for the beauty inherent in simplicity.
 He considered each item to be a work of art, maintaining all artifacts within the court regardless of minor imperfections, thereby aligning with his artistic ethos.
-A detailed examination of a First Official Royal Imperial Ru vase reveals a significant glaze drip affixed to the foot ring and also first commissioned ru wares that have microscopic photos that show the agate specks sparkling in the glaze, this is conclusive evidence of their origin as the fabled wares commissioned by Emperor Huizong of the Northern Song Dynasty.
+A detailed examination of a First Official Royal Imperial Ru vase reveals a significant glaze drip affixed to the foot ring and also first commissioned Ru wares that have microscopic photos that show the agate specks sparkling in the glaze.
+This is conclusive evidence of their origin as the fabled wares commissioned by Emperor Huizong of the Northern Song Dynasty.
 Following the incursion of the Jin army, artisans from the Royal Kiln migrated south, with approximately half contributing their skills to the Imperial Guan Kilns, while the remainder joined the Longquan Kiln.
 Although the Longquan wares bear a resemblance to the distinguished second commissioned Royal Ru Kiln artifacts, they lack the defining crushed agate component that characterizes the original Ru pieces. ppjrs

 (click image to enlarge)